What to Expect from Therapy

 Above all, you can expect to be treated with respect, warmth, compassion, and a non-judgmental approach.
 Your confidentiality is of utmost importance to me.
-I consider it a sacred privilege to work alongside my clients to help them reach their highest potential in order to become their best selves.
+I consider it a sacred privilege to work alongside my clients to help them reach their highest potential in order to become their best selves and achieve real change.

-Either approach is not helpful for the simple reason that talking and venting about problems doesn’t change anything.
+Talking and venting about problems doesn’t change anything.
 It may feel better temporarily and can produce short-term results.
 However, I am more interested in helping you get better and stay better, not just feel better temporarily.
-I want you to experience lasting results and gain new skills so that when you encounter other challenges in 6 months or 5 years you will be well equipped to manage them.
+I want you to experience lasting results and gain new skills, so when you encounter other challenges in 6 months or 5 years, you will be well equipped to manage them.

 Likewise, giving advice doesn’t help you to develop your own problem solving skills that can be applied to each unique situation you’ll face in the future.
-Are you familiar with the adage: “Give a man a fish and you feed him for a day, teach him how to fish and you feed him for a lifetime”?
-That is the nature of therapy – giving you tools and strategies that you can implement once you walk out of my office that will remain relevant and benefit you for a lifetime.
+Are you familiar with the adage: “Give a man a fish and you feed him for a day.
+Teach him how to fish, and you feed him for a lifetime?”
+That is the nature of therapy work with me.
+I give you tools and strategies that you can implement once you walk out of my office that will remain relevant and benefit you for a lifetime.

 Your therapy experience with me will be collaborative.
 You and I will work as a team to achieve lasting results.
 To help my clients achieve real change, I utilize a Mindfulness-Based Cognitive Therapy (MBCT) approach.
 This therapy style incorporates aspects of mindfulness and cognitive behavioral therapy (CBT).